 To the best of our knowledge, there are no publicly-available standardized set of benchmarks for #DNF.
 We contacted the authors of works on probabilistic databases, but were unable to obtain non-synthetic benchmarks.
-This is because most works tend to rely on random data generators such as TPC-H tpc (????) for testing prototype implementations of probabilistic databases Olteanu et al (2010); Gatterbauer and Suciu (2014).
+This is because most works tend to rely on random data generators such as TPC-H [1] for testing prototype implementations of probabilistic databases [29,17].